 About our service

 Deakin's Disability Resource Centre (DRC) promotes inclusion and access for people who experience disability and those with primary carer responsibilities.
 Together with a Disability Liaison Officer (DLO), you will work with the DRC to identify and seek any adjustments, services and recommendations that will assist the University in meeting your study needs.

 This could include providing study materials and assessments in accessible formats, assistive technology, access to academic support workers, helping to communicate your needs to academic staff and more.

 View examples of conditions, disabilities and situations which may impact a student’s ability to study and benefit from DRC support.

-Find out more about how to request support from the Disability Resource Centre, what forms and documentation are needed.
+Learn how to request support from the DRC, including what supporting documentation is needed.

-Information and support for staff members working with students with disability o
+Find information and support for staff members working with students with disability.

-Deakin's Disability Access and Inclusion Plan 2018–2020 outlines the goals and strategies guiding Deakin to be as inclusive and accessible as possible.
+Deakin's Disability Access and Inclusion Plan (2021–2025) describes the steps the University will take to be as accessible and inclusive as possible.

 The University manages personal information and health information in accordance with the Privacy and Data Protection Act 2014 and the Health Records Act 2001 (Vic.).